-4.2 Air-breathing apparatus included in the fireman's outfit are to be self-contained and have air bottles with a capacity of at least 1200 l of free air.
+4.2 Any breathing apparatus required as part of a firefighter's outfit shall be a self-contained compressed air-operated breathing apparatus having a capacity of at least 1200 l of free air.

-4.3 Protective equipment including protective goggles is to be provided to protect crew members involved in loading and discharging operations, with due regard for the character of products.
+4.3 Suitable protective equipment, including eye protection to a recognized national or international standard, shall be provided to protect crew members involved in normal loading and discharging operations, with due regard for the characteristics of the products being carried.

-4.4 The protective equipment is to be kept in a special locker located in a readily accessible place.
+4.4 The personal protective equipment shall be kept in clearly marked lockers located in readily accessible places.

-4.5 Sufficient, but not less than two complete sets of safety equipment in addition to the fireman's outfit required by 4.1 each permitting personnel to enter and work in gas-filled spaces, are to be provided.
+4.5 Sufficient, but not less than three complete sets of safety equipment in addition to the fireman's outfit required by 4.1 each permitting personnel to enter and work in gas-filled spaces, shall be provided.

-4.6 One complete set of safety equipment required by 4.5 is to consist of:
+4.6 One complete set of safety equipment required by 4.5 shall consist of: